 What Makes Chocolate Beneficial?

-The higher percentage of cacao equals a higher amount of flavonoids (also known as bioflavonoids).
-Flavonoids are powerful antioxidants founds in fruits, veges, herbs, and other plant-based foods.
-Antioxidants help protect us against damage caused by free radicals as a result of toxins from our environment and lifestyle (mental stress, poor diet, etc.).
-Flavanols (spelled with two ‘a’s), are a class of flavonoids that are high in tea, red wine, and cocoa.
-They are a type of antioxidant that are very beneficial to blood vessels.
+Flavanols (spelled with two ‘a’s), are a class of flavonoids that are high in tea, red wine, and cacao.
+They are a type of antioxidant that is very beneficial to blood vessels.
 They keep arteries flexible and can even reduce your blood pressure (if it’s high).
-But don’t go crazy here now – chocolate also has sugar added to various amounts depending on the type you’re eating, and sugar increases inflammation, which can be a problem for blood vessels and your blood pressure.
+But don’t go crazy here now – chocolate also has sugar added in various amounts depending on the type you’re eating, and sugar increases inflammation, which can be a problem for blood vessels and your blood pressure.

-So as flavanols are a subgroup of flavonoids, epicatechins are a subgroup of flavanols.
+As flavanols are a subgroup of flavonoids, epicatechins are a subgroup of flavanols.
 The catechins make up what are called proanthocyanidins, also known as OPCs (oligomeric proanthocyanidins) – these are kick-ass antioxidants.
 Proanthocyanidins can be found in many plants, such as apples, acai, cinnamon, grape seed and grape skin, red wines, bilberry, cranberry, black currant, green tea, black tea, and others.
 Oh yeah – and cacao beans.
-Actually, cacao beans contain the highest concentrations, but it all depends on how they were grown and processed.
+Actually, cacao beans contain the highest concentration, but it all depends on how they were grown and processed.
 Two tablespoons of natural cocoa has more antioxidant capacity than 3 ½ cups of green tea, ¾ cup of blueberries and 1 1/3 glasses of red wine.
 Raw cocoa is ideal since flavanols degrade during cooking (high temp) and the commonly used alkalizing processes.
 Flavanols are bitter so most chocolate goes through processing steps that remove a lot of these beneficial antioxidants.

-As cocoa makes its way from bean to cocoa powder and chocolate, the concentration of antioxidant compounds can be affected by a variety of biological and processing conditions.
-Genetics can vary greatly between cacao trees, thus affecting the concentration of antioxidants four-fold from one bean to another.
+As cacao makes its way from bean to cocoa powder and chocolate, the concentration of antioxidant compounds can be affected by a variety of biological and processing conditions.
+Genetics can vary greatly between cacao trees, thus affecting the concentration of antioxidants fourfold from one bean to another.
 Fermentation of fresh cacao beans also tends to decrease antioxidant content as does roasting of cacao beans and treatment of cocoa powder with alkali.

 Processing with alkali is called dutching – it breaks down the flavanol antioxidants naturally found in cocoa and chocolate.
 The extent to which the flavanols are lost is related to how heavily the cocoa or chocolate is dutched.
 Dutched cocoa can be identified on the ingredient panel of a food when labeled as “cocoa processed with alkali.”
-Unfortunately, food labels do not state the extent of alkalization of a cocoa powder, so you should choose a natural cocoa for maximum antioxidants.
+Unfortunately, food labels do not state the extent of alkalization of a cocoa powder, so you should choose a natural, non-alkalized cocoa for maximum antioxidants.

 Chocolate Fats

-Other than the sugar (depending on the percentage of cocoa you’re eating), the two other compounds in chocolate that tend to give it a bad rap are the caffeine and theobromine.
+Aside from, perhaps, a lot of sugar, (depending on the percentage of cocoa you’re eating), the two other compounds in chocolate that tend to give it a bad rap are the caffeine and theobromine.

 Enjoy Good Chocolate

-You should shoot for chocolate that is at least 70% or higher cocoa; 80% is ideal.
-Milk chocolate is only around 10% cocoa (such as a Hershey’s bar) and semisweet is around 35%.
-The lower the percent of cocoa, the less antioxidants and the more sugar it contains.
 You should also look for Fair Trade chocolate.
-Fair Trade practices ensure that cacao farmers, (who typically live in developing countries in South America, Africa, and Southeast Asia,) receive a guaranteed minimum price for their products, enjoy safer working conditions, and employ sustainable growing methods that benefit their own health as well as the planet.
+Fair Trade practices ensure that cacao farmers, (who typically live in developing countries in South America, Africa, and Southeast Asia), receive a guaranteed minimum price for their products, enjoy safer working conditions, and employ sustainable growing methods that benefit their own health as well as the planet.
 Slavery still exists in many cacao farms, especially in Africa, and child labor/slavery is a huge problem.
-Currently no organic cocoa beans are coming from Ivory Coast, so organic chocolate is unlikely to be tainted by slavery (or pesticides & herbicides).
+Essentially, a Fair Trade farm supports and encourages a healthy community!

 You are way too kind on chocaholics!!!